pimoroni/explorer-hat/documentation/GPIO-pins.md

 ### ADC, via ADS1015, i2c addr 0x48 ( Explorer HAT Pro only )

+The Explorer HAT Pro ADC uses i2c, so it doesn't have input pins associated with it.

 ### Cap Touch, via CAP1208, i2c addr 0x28

 Read from register 3 to retrieve button states.
 These will latch until register 0 is cleared.